Scalable conditional deep inverse Rosenblatt transports using tensor-trains and gradient-based dimension reduction: Introduction

-We present a novel strategy that learns the map $\mathcal{T}$ from a \emph{function approximation} perspective.
-Following the work of \cite{cui2020deep,dolgov2020approximation}, we employ the {tensor-train (TT)} decomposition \cite{bigoni2016spectral,gorodetsky2019continuous,griebel2019analysis,hackbusch2012tensor} of the joint pdf to explicitly construct an order-preserving map $\mathcal{T}$ and the subsequent conditional map $\mathcal{T}_{\Theta|Y{=}y}$.
-For many problems of interests, the joint pdfs can be concentrated to some sub-manifold.
-Then, the nonlinear interaction and the potential high-dimensionality of variables in the joint pdf can deteriorate the approximation power of the TT decomposition.
-We propose a combined treatment to overcome this barrier.
-We first present a novel gradient-based method to {reorder and reparametrize the variables} to enhance the approximation power of TT.
-This heuristic relies on the gradient-based dimension reduction technique developed in \cite{cui2021unified,cui2021data,zahm2018certified}.
-Then, we employ the {deep inverse Rosenblatt transport (DIRT)} framework \cite{cui2020deep} to decompose the construction of the conditional map into a composition of layers, in which each layer of map is easier to construct.
+We present a novel framework that learns the map $\mathcal{T}$ \retwo{for high-dimensional data and parameters} from a {\bf function approximation} perspective. \cancel{Following the work of [12,13], we employ the functional TT decomposition [14,15] of the joint density to explicitly construct the order-preserving map $\mathcal{T}$ and the subsequent conditional map $\mathcal{T}_{\Theta|Y{=}y}$.} \retwo{We first extend the TT-based methods of \cite{cui2020deep,dolgov2020approximation} to the offline-online setting by explicitly constructing the order-preserving map $\mathcal{T}$ targeting the joint variables $(Y,\Theta)$ and the subsequent conditional map $\mathcal{T}_{\Theta|Y{=}y}$.} For many problems of interests, the joint density can be concentrated to some sub-manifold.
+Then, the nonlinear interaction and the potential high-dimensionality of variables in the joint density can deteriorate the approximation power of TT.
+We propose a combined treatment to overcome this barrier. \cancel{We first present a novel gradient-based method to either reorder or reparametrize the variables to enhance the approximation power of TT. } \retwo{We first present a novel gradient-based method to either reorder or reparametrize the variables to enhance the approximation power of TT, and to reduce the dimensions of parameters and data with a controlled accuracy.} \cancel{Then, we employ the deep inverse Rosenblatt transport (DIRT) method [12] to adaptively build the conditional map into a composition of layers, in which each layer of map is easier to construct.} \retwo{To handle complicated interactions and concentration of the target density, we then employ the deep inverse Rosenblatt transport (DIRT) method of \cite{cui2020deep} to adaptively build the conditional map---after reordering or reparametrization---into a composition of layers, in which each layer of map is easier to construct.}